markushhh/FredApi.jl/readme.md

 !["plot"](docs/src/assets/plot.png)

-In case you do not know which ID a time series has, you can search for it using the API.
-Let's have a look at an example, we would like to download the French Gross Domestic Product, then we would use `search_symbol` and explore the results.
+In case you do not know which ID a time series is associated with, you can search for it using the API.
+Let's have a look over an example.
+We would like to download the French Gross Domestic Product.
+We would use `search_symbol` and explore the results.

 ```@julia
 x = search_symbol("GDP", "France")
 println(x)
 ```

-The resulting DataFrame is sorted by popularity, you can always sort by an column you want by applying `sort!(x, j)` to sort by the `j`-th column.
+The resulting DataFrame is sorted by popularity, you can always sort by any column you'd like by applying `sort!(x, j)` to sort by the `j`-th column.

 ```
 13×3 DataFrame